 Traffic deaths in Nevada down nearly 50 percent in June

-June saw a nearly 50 percent decline in roadway deaths compared to last year with the yearly total down 23 percent through the first 6 months.
+June saw a nearly 50 percent decline in roadway deaths in Nevada compared to last year with the yearly total down 23 percent through the first 6 months.

-June saw a nearly 50 percent decline in traffic deaths compared to last year, keeping the 2019 total well below 2018’s mark through the first six months of the year.
+June saw a nearly 50 percent decline in traffic deaths in Nevada compared to last year, keeping the 2019 total well below 2018’s mark through the first six months of the year.

 In June, 16 fatal crashes resulted in 16 deaths, a 48 percent decrease over June 2018, according to Department of Public Safety data.
 That brings 2019’s total to 125 deaths, a 23 percent drop compared to 2018’s 162 deaths through June last year.